EWB

 Engineers Without Borders (EWB)

-Tufts EWB is a student run group at Tufts University that works on sustainable engineering projects in developing countries.
-EWB at Tufts is unique in that it bridges the gap between liberal arts and engineering by incorporating students from both schools who work together to promote community involvement and sustainable projects in the communities in which we work.
+Tufts Engineers Without Borders (EWB) is a student group at Tufts University that designs and implements sustainable engineering projects in developing communities.
+EWB at Tufts is unique in that it includes liberal arts and engineering students who work together to integrate the conceptual and technical strengths of both schools and thereby strengthen our chapter's projects in the communities in which we work.

-Please check us out in other places on the web:
+Please learn more about Tufts EWB out in other places on the web:

 Our website: http://sites.tufts.edu/ewb/